The rise in US Covid-19 hospitalizations is a self-inflicted wound, expert says - KESQ

 According to CDC data released earlier this week, the Delta variant represents an estimated 83% of all coronavirus samples sequenced in the last two weeks.
 The good news is data shows vaccines are working as they did in clinical trials against the variant, Walensky said.

-The Los Angeles County health director called the Delta variant a “game-changer,” as about 20% of the approximately 4,000 new cases reported in the country in June were among fully vaccinated people.
+The Los Angeles County health director called the Delta variant a “game-changer,” as about 20% of the approximately 4,000 new cases reported in the county in June were among fully vaccinated people.

 Most people who were vaccinated experienced only mild symptoms, Health Director Barbara Ferrer explained.